PCN Workforce - ARRS

 The roles from April 2023 are:

 - Social Prescribing Link Worker

 - Health and Wellbeing coach

 - Care Coordinator

-There are additional requirements to the base role for anyone working at the advanced practitioner level and they can be seen here.
-Please also visit our dedicated webpage for Advanced Clinical Practice including roles.
+There are additional requirements to the base role for anyone working at the advanced practitioner level, please visit our dedicated webpage for Advanced Clinical Practice including roles.

 - The FutureNHS Platform now has a dedicated space for the ARRS including the claims process and portal link.

 - ARRS Claims Portal FAQs Aug 2023 (FutureNHS login required)